a word from Mark

 Mark subsequently also wanted to flesh some of his songs out, with strings, guitars, drums, and vocals.
 And he wanted to do so such that a rudimentary story of the android Jonnē Krōm would be told.
 So, in 2017-20, he assembled the group Big Speck.
 To date, they have performed one concert – an oratorio – and recorded an album.

-To this day, Mark wonders … how would Earth appear to an objective, intergalactic traveller?
+Mark wonders … how would Earth appear to an objective, intergalactic traveller?
 Perhaps its first impression would be:

 “This planet is a beautiful, wild, and wonderful place.
 But there is an intelligent, self-aware, disease here that is destroying it.”